pixee/codemodder-python/src/core_codemods/docs/pixee_python_django-session-cookie-secure-off.md

-This codemod will set django's `SESSION_COOKIE_SECURE` flag to `True` if it's `False` or missing on the `settings.py` file within django's default directory structure.
+This codemod will set Django's `SESSION_COOKIE_SECURE` flag to `True` if it's `False` or missing on the `settings.py` file within Django's default directory structure.

 ```diff
 + SESSION_COOKIE_SECURE = True